jirkapok/GasPlanner/doc/roadmap.md

 * Add export of the plan to pdf
 * Import/Export dive to compare from well known file format see also <https://www.npmjs.com/package/xml-js>
 * Add more variables to weight calculator (suits, BMI, tank material, water type)
+* Gas blender: Add use case to identify mix when adding only top mix without adding he or oxygen
 * Thalmann algorithm for deeper depths (https://indepthmag.com/thalmann-algorithm/)

 ## Bachelor/Master's thesis topic proposals